prabshah/nodejs-weather-app/README.md

 ### Application architecture
 The frontend serves as an interface with the user.
-I aimed to achieve a simple yet attracting and user-friendly design.
-I have used ejs templeting engine to acheive the server-side rendering.
+I aimed to achieve a simple yet attractive design while keeping the user experience as the highest prority.
+I have used `Express.js` and `ejs` templeting engine to acheive the server-side rendering.

 The backend uses Node.js to create a server and uses a simple Node.js module called `request` for http calls to communicate with the OpenWeatherMap Api.